cofirazak/hyperskill-Problem-Snail/README.md

 The ![equation](https://latex.codecogs.com/gif.latex?-%201) and ![equation](https://latex.codecogs.com/gif.latex?+%201) here are fixing the integer division truncation in Java.<br />
 If in Java we divide integers without remainder (let's say 6 / 3) then after division we are ok.<br />
 But if we have a remainder (let's say 10 / 3), then we have lost the fractional part and the integer part is less then the minimum possible integer by 1.<br />

+---

+What I mean by "minimum possible integer"?<br />
+   Imagine that this division examples are lever scales.<br />
+   On one bowl of scales there is 10 kg.<br />
+   You have many weights for scales (3 kg each).<br />
+   What's the minimum possible number of weights (3 kg each) you need to balance or outweight the 10kg bowl?<br />
+   Same question in the situation if on one bowl of scales there is 6 kg.<br />

+---

 So now the trick:<br />
 If we ![equation](https://latex.codecogs.com/gif.latex?-%201) from both numerators:<br />
 ![equation](https://latex.codecogs.com/gif.latex?%5Cfrac%7B10%7D%7B3%7D%20%5Crightarrow%20%5Cfrac%7B10%20-%201%7D%7B3%7D%20%3D%203) <br />